ptikobj/george-chapman-studio/_posts/2023-07-28-mohammed-sami.md

 plant and doorway.

 ![Mohammed Sami, 'The Praying Room' (2021).
 Mixed media on linen.
 230 x 285 cm.
 Photo by Rob Harris.
 Courtesy of the artist and Modern Art, London](/assets/img/mohammed-sami-2.jpg)

+Mohammed Sami, 'The Praying Room' (2021).
+Mixed media on linen.
+230 x 285 cm.
+Photo by Rob Harris.
+Courtesy of the artist and Modern Art, London

 In her memoir _In Memory of Memory_, the Russian poet and novelist Maria Stepanova ruminates on her family's collective past, prompted by a cache